 With an awe-inspiring light show and deep depths to explore, the Pit is known as the “dream dive” amongst the team of my local diving shop.
 It’s well known for being just an all-around amazing experience, which starts as soon as you get into the water.

 A wide shaft of glorious light beams down through the sinkhole entrance above.
 You’ll see this all the way down to the cenote’s depths.
-As you descend you’ll pass through the halocline, the layer where the fresh water and salt water meet, and see how this has a strange but beautiful effect on the light.
+As you go diving in the Pit, you’ll pass through the halocline, the layer where the fresh water and salt water meet, and see how this has a strange but beautiful effect on the light.
 Finally, you’ll reach the murky bottom.
 Here sediment and the occasional piece of interesting free-floating detritus like tree branches make for an eerie view.

 The massive cavern of El Pit is one of the prime sites for lovers of underwater photography and the cenote is probably the first one you should try if you have a little diving experience under your belt.

 2. Gran Cenote

 Unlike the intermediate or advanced diving skills required by El Pit, Gran Cenote welcomes divers but more particularly snorkelers of all skill levels (here’s a great guide to buying snorkel masks).
 It’s a little slice of paradise, being easy to dip into thanks to the small sandy beach at the entrance.
 It is also filled with fish and turtles, which are a joy to swim alongside.

 Gran Cenote is also easy to get to, which is why it’s such a widely popular tourist spot.
 This means it’s always best to ask someone local what time is best to visit if you don’t want to be pushed for space.
 But. given that the walk down to the cavern is like moving through a jungle garden, that there’s an actual garden with space for sunbathing and that there is interesting land and air wildlife such as toucans present even in the winter months, Gran Cenote is popular for some very good reasons.